Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Apropos of the nature of our surroundings, our night's 'Shukubo' temple accommodation reflects the solemnity of this special place.
 Originally the lodgings for the Buddhist monks, the story goes that Shukubo became available for ordinary pilgrims around 1,200 years ago during the Heian Period.
 From that time, there seemed to be Shukubo that was managed by persons other than Buddhist monks.
 About 400 years ago, when it became the Edo period, Shukubo became even more popular.
 Guests are encouraged to take part in temple activities and to learn about traditional temple life.
 Accommodations are spartan, but comfortable and atmospheric -- truly an unforgetable and quitessentially Japanese experience.

-* This morning our large luggage will be sent ahead to Nagano for us (we will have the bus for the day after we arrive in Yamagata, so your day bags can be left on board during our day's activities prior to arriving at our hotel later today).
+* This morning our large luggage will be sent ahead to Nagano for us (included).
+We will have the bus for the day after we arrive in Yamagata, so your day bags can be left on board during our day's activities prior to arriving at our hotel later today.

 Overnight at Mt Haguro.